-* Pretty much the entire last quarter of ''[[Discworld/ReaperMan Reaper Man]]'' was a tear-jerker for me, but it really hit home when Death told the new Death that he was fighting him because he cared about the people living on the Disc.
+* Death telling the new Death that he was fighting him because he cared about the people living on the Disc.
 This, [[CueIrony of course]], being the reason the Auditors of Reality fired him.
-Add in Death going after the little girl whose time had run out because Mrs. Flitworth smacked him, Death taking Mrs. Flitworth to her husband in the afterlife, and finally Death confronting Azrael about why Deaths need to have compassion so they aren't just oblivion, and I was crying my eyes out.
-Although really, anywhere Death reflects on the nature of his job is a tear-jerker for me, because that's something that really hits me.
+Then there's Death going after the little girl whose time had run out because Mrs. Flitworth smacked him, Death taking Mrs. Flitworth to her husband in the afterlife, and finally Death confronting Azrael about why Deaths need to have compassion so they aren't just oblivion.

 [[folder: What can the harvest hope for, if not for the care of the Reaper Man? ]]

 [[folder: I have brought you chocolates.
 And flowers, the kind girls like.
 And I have also brought a diamond to be friends with you. ]]

 * The talk with the dying Windle about why it is important to be needed by others and how it resonates in the final scene where he spares the Death of Rats (and the Death of Fleas) rather than be alone.